top of page

 Dudley is an ambitious local authority and a great place to develop your career.

-Family Safeguarding is a strengths-based, whole-family approach to child protection; it is a whole-systems and whole-family reform, bringing together all of the professionals working with the family into one-multi-disciplinary team.
+Our Family Safeguarding Model originated in Hertfordshire and has since been implemented in Local Authorities across England as a result of it’s successful outcomes for safeguarding children.
+Family Safeguarding is a strengths-based, whole-family approach to child protection.
+It is a whole-systems and whole-family reform, bringing together all of the professionals working with the family into one-multi-disciplinary team.

-Restorative practice is important to us in Dudley and lies at the heart of our ambition to be ‘Child Friendly Dudley’ providing us with an overarching framework for practice and basis for our organisational culture.
+The Family Safeguarding and Adolescent Safeguarding approach connects with our framework of Restorative Practice, which is a value-based relational way of being, that is needs-led and strengths focused.
+This lies at the heart of our ambition to be ‘Child Friendly Dudley’, providing us with an overarching framework for practice and basis for our organisational culture.

 bottom of page